rdogmartin/GalleryServer/README.md

 By default the data will be stored in a SQL CE database file in the App_Data directory.
 To use SQL Server, which gives much better performance, open web.config and switch the connection string to the included SQL Server one.
 Gallery Server requires a database account with a minimum of db_owner permission to the gallery database.
 If the account does not have permission to create the database, use SSMS to create the empty database first.
 The next time you access the gallery in the browser, Gallery Server will configure the database with the tables and seed data.

-See deployment for notes on how to deploy the project to a server.
+See the deployment section for notes on how to deploy the project to a server.

 ### Prerequisites